-Many Dutch people argue that bike helmets are restrictive and can actually obstruct the vision of cyclists, making it difficult to quickly look over the shoulder to check the traffic or make a sharp right turn without hitting anyone.
+Many Dutch people argue that bike helmets are restrictive and can obstruct the vision of cyclists, making it difficult to quickly look over the shoulder to check the traffic or make a sharp right turn without hitting anyone.

-To further back up this theory, a traffic consultant for Fietsersbond, Theo Zeegers, says: “If you are hit by a car on your bike there is no helmet that will protect you.”
+To further back up this theory, a traffic consultant for Fietsersbond, Theo Zeegers, says: “If you are hit by a car on your bike, there is no helmet that will protect you.”

 Verkeerslessen (traffic lessons) start in school when Dutchies are five years old.
-It may just begin with running around the playground and knowing that red means stop, and green means go.
+It may just begin with running around the playground and knowing that red means stop and green means go.

-5. Less restrictions = more cycling
+5. Fewer restrictions = more cycling

-As you can imagine, cycling every day (the Dutch manage at least 70 minutes per week!) means that the Dutch have definitely earned their frikandel and fries on the weekend.
+As you can imagine, cycling every day (the Dutch manage at least 70 minutes per week!) means that the Dutch have earned their frikandel and fries on the weekend.

 A 2015 study quantifying the benefits of cycling in the Netherlands showed that all this cycling and fresh air mean that Dutch people have half a year longer life expectancy and 6,500 fewer deaths per year. 😲

-So what would happen if the government suddenly decided to introduce compulsory helmet use?
 According to Cycling UK, enforced helmet laws in some countries have caused a huge reduction in bicycle use.
 For example, in Western Australia, bike use has dropped by about 30% since the introduction of such a law.
+So what would happen if the government suddenly decided to introduce compulsory helmet use?

 Instead of promoting and enforcing helmets, the Dutch seem to be more focused on implementing good biking practices such as no drunk cycling, no texting whilst biking, and having well-lit bicycle paths.